 This course is available as an honors class.
 If you would like to take this class as an honors class, please get in touch with me.
 The honors component is meant to challenge you and help you become a more advanced student.
 You will work closely with your professor to develop a research project that you can present at a conference.
 The honors component requires all the work of a regular 102, plus additional research, close study with professor, and a presentation.
 I highly encourage you to take the honors version of this class.

 Syllabus Revision: I may need to change or revise the syllabus during the semester.
 Students will receive ample notice of revisions.

 Classroom Code of Conduct: We will be discussing controversial and/or adult oriented content in this course.
 You are all adults and are expected to conduct yourself accordingly in class and in all interactions with other students.
 Racist, sexist, bigoted, and hurtful language will not be tolerated and could get you removed from the course and/or reported to disciplinary authorities.
 While I am here to lecture and help facilitate discussion, it is up to you to participate in the class and keep up with the readings.
 I will be available through email and after class, so please see me if you need anything pertaining to our class.

 Attendance: Attendance is graded.
 We will be working together regularly in groups and to workshop assignments.
 In order for this to work, you have to be present and ready to work.
 If you do miss a class, it is your responsibility to turn in required assignments on time and to find out from your classmates what you missed.
-Readings and writing assignments are due at every class meeting.
-To get the points for the day, you need to be present and on task.

 Personal Writing: We will be doing some personal writing in this class.
 Do not write anything that you are not comfortable sharing with this class or outside of this class.
 The writing that we do here is for everyone.
 If you have any questions about whether something is suitable, please discuss it with me or your classmates.